garrandall/popular-music-data/tracks/wanna-be-startin--somethin--glee-cast.md

 With a fever but nothing he found
 By the time this hit the street
 They said she had a breakdown!
-( Aaah) Someone's always trying, to start my baby crying ( Aaah) Talkin', squealin', lyin'
+( Ah) Someone's always trying, to start my baby crying ( Ah) Talkin', squealin', lyin'
 Sayin' You just wanna be startin' somethin'